stackhpc/azimuth-llm/README.md

 The both the web-based interface and the backend OpenAI-compatible vLLM API server can also optionally be exposed using [Kubernetes Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/).
 See the `ingress` section in `values.yml` for available config options.

+When deploying the chat or image-analysis wrapper charts, all configuration options must be nested under the `azimuth-llm` heading ([example](https://github.com/stackhpc/azimuth-llm/blob/main/charts/azimuth-chat/values.yaml#L1)) due to the way that Helm passes values between [parent charts and sub-charts](https://helm.sh/docs/chart_template_guide/subcharts_and_globals/#overriding-values-from-a-parent-chart).

 ## Tested Models

 The application uses [vLLM](https://docs.vllm.ai/en/latest/index.html) for model serving, therefore any of the vLLM [supported models](https://docs.vllm.ai/en/latest/models/supported_models.html) should work.
 Since vLLM pulls the model files directly from [HuggingFace](https://huggingface.co/models) it is likely that some other models will also be compatible with vLLM but mileage may vary between models and model architectures.
 If a model is incompatible with vLLM then the API pod will likely enter a `CrashLoopBackoff` state and any relevant error information will be found in the API pod logs.
 These logs can be viewed with